lemb0o/Token-generator/README.md

 ABOUT
 ------------

-It's ERC-20 Token Creator By Giving This App Information About Token
+It's Back-End ERC-20 Token Creator By Giving This App Information About Token